WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Inheritance**: 30 minute program, produced by Mithras Films Ltd and initially distributed by NET in 1964.
 It was originally shot on film.<br />
 **The Inland Sea**<br />
 **Innocent by Reason of Insanity: The Psychiatrist in Court**: 30 minute program, produced by NET and initially distributed by NET in 1964. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
-**The Innocents**: 1 hour program, produced by WGBH and initially distributed by NET in 1961.
+**The Innocents**: 1 hour program, produced by GBH and initially distributed by NET in 1961.
 It was originally shot on film.<br />
 Innsbruck /Tokyo 1964  *see* **Olympics in Innsbruck and Tokyo 1964**<br/>
 **Insect Comedy**: 90 minute program, produced by BBC.
 It was originally shot on videotape.  *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>
 The Insect Play *see* **Insect Comedy**<br/>